ssdiaz/curly_product_check/README.md

 ## Usage

-This CLI will display whether an ingredient contains a helpful or harmful alcohol for curly hair from the products sold on Ulta.com.
+This CLI will display whether the ingredients contain a helpful or harmful alcohol for curly hair based on a product selected from Ulta.com.

-This CLI is designed to help the user decide if a hair product will fit their curly hair needs before purchasing from Ulta, without having to search each product for their list of ingredients.
+This CLI is designed to help the user decide if a hair product will fit their curly hair needs before purchasing, without having to search each product for the list of ingredients.

-Using the CLI, the user will select a Hair Category, then select a Brand, then select a Product, which will display if the product has any of the helpful or harmful alcohols listed below.
+Using the CLI, the user will select a Hair Category, Brand, then Product, which will display if the product has any of the helpful or harmful alcohols listed below.

 Helpful Alcohols are defined as:
+   -  Long-chained alcohols which provide moisture to curls
    -  Cetyl Alcohol, Cetearyl Alcohol, Stearyl Alcohol, Lauryl Alcohol

 Harmful Alcohols are defined as:
+   -  Short-chained alcohols which strip the hair of moisture and cause frizz
    -  Ethanol alcohol, Ethyl Alcohol, Propanol Alcohol, Alcohol denat, Isopropyl Alcohol, Isopropanol Alcohol, Benzyl Alcohol

 Source for alcohol type is from: